shenef/Boktai-Speedrunning/src/zoktai/any.md

 Open the chest in the upper-left for a ![][icon_power_nut] Power Nut.
 Use ![][icon_frost] Frost to make the floating block fall, then refill life/energy to 100% on the skylight.

-### Traps: Sword, Yellow Slimes, Golems
+### Traps: Sword, Yellow Slimes, Clay Golems

 - Sword: Use ![][icon_sol] Sol to deal more damage.
+  - You should reach **Lvl 8** after this fight.
 - Yellow Slimes: Attack without using any element.
-- Golems: Knock on the walls so that the golems stun each other, then finish them off.
+- Clay Golems: Knock on the walls so that they stun each other, then finish them off.
-  - If any golems kill each other, you must kill extra golems later to make up the lost EXP.
+  - If any Clay Golems kill each other, you must kill extras later to make up the lost EXP.
+  - You should reach **Lvl 9** after this fight.

 Possible change: Use card manip on the chest in the first trap to get ![][icon_blue_card] The Tower.

 Open the blue chest for a ![][icon_triangle_key] key, then proceed through the ↘️ exit and open the door.
 During the dialog, choose the second choice, then proceed up the stairs in the next room.

-Kill the bat and proceed.
+Kill the Vampire Bat and proceed.
 Refill energy to at least 70% before leaving the room.

 ### Puzzle